 Early bird tickets included access to the funfair rides.
 Otherwise, these were £2 each which could end up costing you quite a bit extra.

 I do think there should be a discounted rate for kids under 3. £25 seems a lot to pay considering there are a lot of activities Ollie was not allowed to do due to his age.
 Obviously we didn’t expect him to be allowed to do archery, but even a couple of the crafts did not allow Under 3s.
 While I totally get this is a health and safety thing (they were using small parts) it just seems a bit odd to charge them full price when they don’t get access to everything.

 Would We Go Back Next Year?

 Absolutely without a doubt we would go back again.
 I think next time we will take a picnic and plan our day out a little more.
-We had a great time and saw so many things, but there were a few things we missed out on as we weren’t at the tents at the right times.
-It was around 30 degrees all day and although there were plenty of areas with shade, we were just totally wiped out by the afternoon.
+We had a great time and saw so many things.
+Unfortunately there were a few things we missed out on as we weren’t at the tents at the right times.
+It was around 30 degrees all day and we were just totally wiped out by the afternoon.
 So, we probably didn’t get to see as much as we would have liked and we still did too much to mention in one blog post!
 Can’t wait to go back next year!